Learning to Rewrite Prompts for Personalized Text Generation: Experiment setup

 \subsection{Competing methods}

-Prior research on prompt generation~\cite{guo2021text, deng2022rlprompt, zhang2022tempera} focuses on improving the instruction component of prompts, while we target the input-dependent components.
+Prior research on prompt generation~\cite{guo2021text, deng2022rlprompt, zhang2022tempera} aim at improving the \textbf{instruction} component of prompts, while we target the \textbf{input-dependent} components.
 Therefore, existing methods are complementary to our proposed method but are not directly comparable.

 We build on top of the original prompt, which has empirically proven to be the best configuration in \textsc{FtPersLlm}~\cite{li2023teach}, as our baseline.
 The summary and the keywords for synthesis in \textsc{FtPersLlm} are learned by weak supervision, as detailed in Section~\ref{sec:finetuned_model}.
 We add writing style described in Section~\ref{sec:writing_style} as an additional type of synthesis.
 We refer to this method as \textsc{Original}.